 I stiffened as he spoke about the women he had dated and instinctively tried to pull my hand away.
 He paused, tightening his grip softly so that I couldn't withdraw from him.

 "If it had been the other way around, Liz...
-I would never have let you see that."
+I would never have let you see me like that."

 I looked away, feeling strangely betrayed.
 "That's what makes me an idiot, Matt.”